tatendakutadza/tatendakutadza/README.md

 ###

 ✨ Creating bugs since 2015
-📚 I'm currently learning about Data Analytics
+\n📚 I'm currently learning about Data Analytics
-🎲 Fun fact: I draw and play the guitar in my free time 🎯 Goals:
+\n🎲 Fun fact: I draw and play the guitar in my free time
+\n🎯 Goals:
-	 1. Build an AI Program
+	 \n1.
+Build an AI Program
-	 2. Get better at Data Analysis
+	 \n2.
+Get better at Data Analysis
-	 3. Contribute more on GitHub
+	 \n3.
+Contribute more on GitHub
-	 4. Get a programming remote job in 2025
+	 \n4.
+Get a programming remote job in 2025

 ###